 - Day 3: Altandhu (Achiltibuie) to Inverness Castle – 128 miles

-The journey begins at Inverness Castle, where free motorcycle parking is available on the road.
+The journey begins at Inverness Castle, where free motorcycle parking is available.
 From here, you will travel up north to Dores Beach, located just 20 minutes from Inverness.

 You will then ride south towards Glenelg before heading back north towards Achiltibuie.
 Finally, you will end your journey at Inverness Castle, where it all began.

 - Inverness to Ullapool: This route takes you northwards from Inverness and hugs the coast through remote and rugged landscapes, taking in the stunning scenery of Wester Ross.
 Highlights include visiting the remote hamlet of Achiltibuie and the scenic village of Scourie.